ankaba-x00/ml-anomdetect/README.md

 For contributions, comments or collaborations, please open an issue or reach out directly.

 ## License
-This project is strictly proprietary.
+This project is open-source under the MIT License.

-Only personal, non-commercial use is permitted.
-Academic use, research use, redistribution, modification, and commercial use
-are expressly forbidden.

-See the LICENSE file for full terms.
+You may use, modify, and distribute this software freely, subject to the terms stated in the LICENSE file.